Household Hazardous Waste Facility

 - Dried, hard, solid latex paint or empty paint cans; these are accepted for disposal at the transfer stations with other non-hazardous solid waste.
 Residents should remove the lids from these dried-out cans and dispose of both types into their household garbage.

-- Construction materials such as wood, treated lumber, asphalt, or concrete
+- Construction materials such as wood, brick, treated lumber, asphalt, or concrete

 - Radioactive materials or X-ray machines (ionizing)